-Explore the full directors' dealings record of LUMOS PHARMA, INC., a publicly traded company based in United States.
-Shares are listed on US US, under the supervision of SEC (Form 4).
+Track the LUMOS PHARMA, INC. share price and the full directors' dealings record of the company, a publicly traded company based in United States.
+Shares trade on US US, under the oversight of SEC (Form 4).
 Operating in the Healthcare & Pharma sector, LUMOS PHARMA, INC. has recorded 22 insider filings.
-The latest transaction was disclosed on 3 February 2022 — Attribution.
+The latest transaction was filed on 3 February 2022 (Attribution).
 Among the most active insiders: LALANDE KEVIN M..
-All data is accessible without an account.
+Every trade is openly available.

 22 of 22 declarations